nmwsharp/polyscope-docs/cpp/source/features/slice_planes.md

 ??? func "`#!cpp bool Structure::getIgnoreSlicePlane(std::string name)`"

-    Test if a slice plane is currently being ignored by the structure.
+    Get if a slice plane is currently being ignored by the structure.

 ### Cull whole elements